 Don’t get me wrong, I like some supplements, but this is not a conversation to have with a client right off the bat.
 Once a client can show me they are ready to make a consistent life change, and want a little boost to have more effective workouts and get a little better results, then I recommend a few supplements that actually have some scientific data to back up their usage.

-I recommend: Creatine Monohydrate, Branched Chain Amino Acids, Caffeine (before training), Whey protein, and vitamin D.
+I recommend: Creatine Monohydrate, Branched Chain Amino Acids, Caffeine (before training)/Pre-Workout, Whey protein, Magnesium, and vitamin D.

 If your trainer is pushing supplements on you from day one, maybe you should find a different trainer.